irskep/irskep.github.com/content/pages/pyglettutorial.md

             super(Player, self).__init__(img=resources.player_image,
                                         *args, **kwargs)

-So far, the only difference between a Player and a PhysicalObject is that a Player will always have the same image.
-But Player objects need a couple more attributes.
+So far, the only difference between a `Player` and a `PhysicalObject` is that a Player will always have the same image.
+But `Player` objects need a couple more attributes.
 Since the ship will always thrust with the same force in whatever direction it points, we'll need to define a constant for the magnitude of that force.
 We should also define a constant for the ship's rotation speed.

     :::python
             self.thrust = 300.0
             self.rotate_speed = 200.0

 Now we need to get the class to respond to user input.
-Pyglet uses a polling approach to input, sending key press and key release events to registered event handlers.
-We will need to constantly check if a key is down, and one way to accomplish that is to maintain a dictionary of keys.
+Pyglet uses an event-based approach to input, sending key press and key release events to registered event handlers.
+But we want to use a polling approach in this example, checking periodically if a key is down.
+One way to accomplish that is to maintain a dictionary of keys.
 First, we need to initialize the dictionary in the constructor:

     :::python
             self.keys = dict(left=False, right=False, up=False)

-Then we need to write two methods, on\_key\_press() and on\_key\_release().
+Then we need to write two methods, `on_key_press()` and `on_key_release()`.
 When pyglet checks a new event handler, it looks for these two methods, among others.

     :::python
     import math